General information for your Bahamas liveaboard diving trip

 Snorkelers need mask, snorkel and fins.
 Good quality gear makes your experience much better.
-Divers need dive certification, BC, regulator, dive tables or computer, watch, log book, wet suits, spare parts, safety sausage, night diving requires flash lights and cyalume or marker lights.
+Divers are required to be covered head to toe in dark colored gear for all shark dives.
+Divers need dive certification card, BCD, regulator with octopus, dive computer, watch, log book, full dark colored wet suits, dark colored hood, dark colored gloves, spare parts, and safety sausage.
+Night diving requires flash lights and cyalume or marker lights.
 We have some rental gear onboard, please notify us in advance if you plan on renting equipment.
-We are not a dive shop and our rental equipment is limited and is not fancy but is properly serviced and maintained.
+We are not a dive shop and our rental equipment is limited and is not fancy but is properly serviced and maintained. –

 Mask, fins & snorkel $25

 Dive light ($10 per dive) $25

 80 cu ft air Tanks, air fills, weights and belts are included in trip price.
 Sorry we do not offer Nitrox.

 Space is limited and the vessel is very casual, temperature is usually quite warm but the months between December and March are the coolest.
 Warmer clothes and jackets are occasionally needed in winter, something warm to put on after you get out of the water is a good idea.
 Several bathing suits, shorts and T-shirts, blouse/shirt and wind breaker.
 Also deck shoes, sandals, suntan lotion (we prefer reef safe and non-oil), sunglasses and hats.
 The sun can be intense so you may want light long sleeve (SPF) shirts and hats.
 Bring the medicines and toiletries you need.
 Soap and shampoo are provided.
 Feel free to bring books or music devices for the free time.
 You may bring tapes, CDs, books, personal electronics, etc.

 Please mark all personal items and dive gear with name and address.